OpenIn 4

 Execute when

-• With key Modifiers - you can configure this rule to execute only when those key modifiers are pressed, when you click the link.
+- With key Modifiers - you can configure this rule to execute only when those key modifiers are pressed when you click the link.

 Execute with Focus

 OpenIn can be configured based on the selection of System Focus.
 OpenIn cannot read which focus is set, but you can configure Focus Hints parameters that you can use with the Focus editor in the System Settings.
-And when Focus Hint matches the one configured in the rule, this rule will be executed.
+And when the Focus Hint matches the one configured in the rule, this rule will be executed.

 To learn more, please review Tutorial: Configuring rules based on the Focus selected in macOS system.